adalio0/BATT5/README.md

     a.
 This is to make sure you are in the correct branch, it will appear in the top. <br>
   5. Done!
 Now you can continue as normal. <br>
 If you would like to go back to master -> git checkout master <br>
-If you would like to go back to the branch you created -> git checkout <br>
+If you would like to go back to the branch you created -> git checkout custom_name <br>

 <b>How to install QtDesginer (Assuming you have anaconda installed):</b> <br>
 1. Have python3 installed, if you don't go here: https://www.python.org/downloads/ <br>